 Pastor Mark Gartner

 Assistant Principal of Student Life: Pastor Don Schultz

 Director of Instruction: Mr. Daniel Kuehl

-Director of Operations, IT & HR: Mr. Todd Grundman
+Director of Operations: Mr. Todd Grundman

 Guidance Director: Mr. Andy Rosenau

 Lakeside Lutheran High School is supported by 31 federated churches.
 Click on the link below to view a map of the Lakeside Federation.
 Links to churches with websites are also listed below.
 Check service times and upcoming events for any of our churches!

 St. Peter, Helenville

 St. John Juneau